Schleissheim Palace: The park

 The grand park is one of the rare preserved Baroque gardens in Germany.
 Its structure with canals and bosquet area was arranged by Zuccalli.
 Dominique Girard, a pupil of Le Nôtre, constructed the grand parterre and the cascade until 1720.
 Water is a central element in the garden, with the Grand Canal in the garden center and channel round Lustheim island connecting to the Schleißheim Canal, a part of the Munich channel system of waterways that also connected to the complex of Nymphenburg Palace.

 From the Old Palace, a line of sight goes south to the Frauenkirche in Munich, which is also the end point of another line of sight of the Fürstenried Palace.
 The northern side channel has finally Dachau Palace as target.

 In the Brunnhaus (well house), which was built in 1867 north of the Old Palace by Carl von Effner, the waterwheel and the pumps are still present, the fountains are, however, now powered by electric pumps.

 The Palace Garden is also the home of a 300-year-old tree that has survived several lightning strikes.

 Beer garden

 The Schlosswirtschaft Oberschleißheim Biergarten is located on the palace grounds, with seating for 1,000.
 Its roots trace back to 1597, when the founder of the Hofbräuhaus brewery retired to a farm there.
 Following the building of the New Schleißheim Palace in the 17th century, the Schlosswirtschaft (palace restaurant) provided catering to its workers and servants.
-A royal brewery followed, enjoying a long period of success before closing.
-Under the shade of chestnut trees Hofbräuhaus beers and traditional Bavarian fare are served today, enjoyed with a picturesque view of the palace, particularly at sunset.
+A royal brewery followed and remained commercial at the site for a long time before closing.
+Hofbräuhaus beers and traditional Bavarian fare are served in the area today, in an area containing a number of chestnut trees and a view of the palace.